rayyaw/flash-patcher/README.md

 ```

 Type `// cmd: skip ` (with spaces as shown), then the number of lines you wish to skip without modifying.

+To inject while in XML mode, use normal `.patch` files, but the add location will be the hardcoded string `swf.xml`.

 ## Asset Packs